The North Cape on a clear night, surrounded by blue lights with the sea in the background

 When you are planning what to pack for your Norway visit, it will depend on what time of year you travel and where you are going in Norway.

+If your visit is restricted to urban areas like Oslo, Bergen, and Trondheim in the south and the middle, packing is not too hard.
 However, even in summer, bring a jacket for the evenings when it can get chilly, a light scarf, and clothes that can withstand rain and wind.

 Shoulder Season Travel Packing For Norway